tudelft-diam-na/latex-poster-class/README.md

 The class inherits the `article` class, hence supports all the commands and environments defined there.

+Alternatively, you can design the poster body completely using tikz.
+Just create a `tikzpicture` environment and start drawing.
+This class provides a special tikz node `body` which defines the drawable area.
+The following example draws a rectangle indicating the drawable area.

+    \documentclass{tudelftposter}
+    % preamble ...
     \begin{document}
         \begin{tikzpicture}[remember picture,overlay]
             \draw (body.south west) rectangle (body.north east);
         \end{tikzpicture}
     \end{document}

+You can use the preamble from the example below.

 Example
 -------